Jaicob/rails-docker/README.md

 ####Opening a shell

 Sometimes you may want to do more than just run a one off command.
 In these cases, it is also possible for you to open a shell within your running container.
-There are several ways to accomplish this.

-######With docker-compose
-`docker-compose run web /bin/bash`

-Note: you can repalce "web" with whatever docker-compose task names you have in your docker-compose.yml

-######With just docker
 `docker exec -it [NAME OR ID OF CONTAINER] /bin/bash`

 ####Cleaning up